chanzuckerberg/napari-segmentation-workshop/content/onboard/gettingstarted.md

 ![Link to download miniconda](images/install-1.png)

 - Select the appropriate miniconda installation for your computer.
 In this example, the Windows 64-bit installation is highlighted.
 For Mac users, download the pkg file associated with your processor.
-(Check to see what your processor is by going to Apple menu > **About This Mac**.
-For Intel processors, download the x86 file, and for ARM processors, download the Apple M1 file.)
+(Check to see what your processor is by going to Apple menu > **About This Mac**.)
+For Intel processors, download the x86 file, and for ARM processors, download the Apple M1 file.
+**Important:** Avoid the bash versions.

 :::{hint}
 Note the current version of Python that will be installed.
 Below, this is listed as *Python 3.9.7*.
 Links to install previous versions of Python are typically available further down the page.